qas-demo/activeadmin-demo/README.md

     * Guest Port: `8000`

 ## Building WAR
 The application can be packaged using JRuby + Warbler and generate an executable `war`.
-This artifact is hosted in [Bintray]()
+This artifact is hosted in [Bintray](https://bintray.com/).
+You can download the `activeadmin-demo.war` file from [here](https://bintray.com/artifact/download/gauge/activeadmin-demo/activeadmin-demo.war).

 ### Prerequisites